Heybrovsky/Colored_Hero/README.md

     - More advanced jump
 - Simple usage of Photoshop
 - Played with implementing 2 Players
-- Simple useage of Particle System
+- Simple usage of Particle System